 Format text in documents with fonts on Mac

-In many apps, you can format text by selecting fonts, font colors, font sizes, and more in the Fonts window.
+In many apps, you can format text you enter by selecting fonts, font colors, font sizes, and more in the Fonts window.

 If your Mac has a Touch Bar, you can use it to quickly format selected text.

 In an app on your Mac, choose Format > Show Fonts or Format > Font > Show Fonts.